austinconnor1836/my-notes/book-notes/security-analysis/Chapter 1 The Scope and Limitations of Security Analysis. The Concept of Intrinsic Value.md

 The market is a *voting machine*, whereon countless individuals register choices which are the product partly of reason and partly of emotion.

 ![intrinsic to market value](./images/intrinsic-to-market-value.png)

+### Analysis and Speculation

+#### The Value of Analysis Diminishes as the Element of Chance Increases

+### The Critical Function of Security Analysis

+The principles of investment finance and the methods of corporation finance fall necessarily within the province of security analysis.

+## Chapter 2: Fundamental Elements in the Problem of Analysis.
+Quantitative and Qualitative Factors